PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 17:29:36
+Last updated: 2024-04-02 17:30:10
-Random Quote: If you aren't going all the way, why go at all? - Joe Namath
+Random Quote: Change your thoughts and you change your world. - Norman Vincent Peale